Kurento/kurento/source/user/installation.rst

 Installation Guide
 ==================

-**Kurento Media Server (KMS)** can be made available through two different methods: either a local native installation, or an EC2 instance in the `Amazon Web Services`_ (AWS) cloud service.
+**Kurento Media Server (KMS)** can be installed in multiple ways

+- Using an EC2 instance in the `Amazon Web Services`_ (AWS) cloud service.
 Using AWS is suggested to users who don't want to worry about properly configuring a server and all software packages, because the provided setup does all this automatically.

+- Using the Docker images provided by the Kurento team.
+Docker images allow to run Kurento in any host machine, so for example it's possible to run KMS on top of a Fedora or CentOS system.
+In theory it could even be possible to run under Windows, but so far that possibility hasn't been explored, so you would be at your own risk.

-On the other hand, the local installation will allow to have total control of the installation process.
-This method makes use of public package repositories that hold the latest released versions of KMS.
-Besides that, a common need is to also install a :term:`STUN` or :term:`TURN` server, especially if KMS or any of its clients are located behind a :term:`NAT`.
-This document includes some details about that topic.
+- A local installation with ``apt-get install``, in any Ubuntu machine.
+This method allows to have total control of the installation process.
+Besides installing KMS, a common need is to also install a :term:`STUN` or :term:`TURN` server, especially if KMS or any of its clients are located behind a :term:`NAT` firewall.

 If you want to try pre-release builds of KMS, then head to the section :doc:`/user/installation_dev`.